-Implants can be placed in any one of four locations.
+Implants can be placed in any one of four positions.

-Each position has its advantages and disadvantages.
-Which implant position is best for you will depend on your breast characteristics, lifestyle, preferred implants and most importantly, the look you’re after.
+Each position has its specific advantages.
+Which implant position is best for you will depend on your breast appearances, breast measurements, physical activities and the ‘look’ you’re after.

 1. Sub-Muscular (‘under the muscle’)